 Outside Mounts

 Outside mounted window treatments are, as the name suggests, installed anywhere outside of the window frame.
-Whether they overlap the window frame by just a few centimeters or several inches, outside mounted blinds and shades create a distinct appearance in homes and can radically transform the appearance of windows.
+Whether they overlap the window frame by just a few only slightly or by several inches, outside mounted blinds and shades create a distinct appearance in homes and can radically transform the appearance of windows.

 Pros: